UWNetworksLab/meshinsight/README.md

                         path to config file
 ```

-Note: we will add a documentaion for config file soon.
+Please see `TRACE.md` for reference of config files.

 # Repo Structure
 ```